GideonShils/World-o-Sweets/README.md

 1. "Dad" cheat: If a player enters their name as "Dad", the game will automatically deliver the worst possible card in the deck during each of that player's turns.

+2. AI mode: At the player selection stage, any player can be set to AI, meaning they will play every turn automatically.

-2. Saving / Loading: You can save or load the game in an incorruptible file which remembers the current game state.
+3. Saving / Loading: You can save or load the game in an incorruptible file which remembers the current game state.

-3. Play for me button: Even if a player is human rather than AI, they can choose the "play for me" button during each turn to avoid selecting whether to use a boomerang, drawing a card, and moving their token.
+4. Play for me button: Even if a player is human rather than AI, they can choose the "play for me" button during each turn to avoid selecting whether to use a boomerang, drawing a card, and moving their token.